Skip to main content

 How to Add Terms and Conditions to a Project

-• Content: Include the full text of your terms and conditions.
+3. Name the field "Terms and Conditions" and in the full text of your terms and conditions.
 This may cover:

 • Legal disclaimers.